ressy/example-mining-d/README.md

 ## Questions

- * why are candidates with motif `TACTACTAC` filtered out?
+Why are candidates with motif `TACTACTAC` filtered out?
+I see some known D genes that have very nearly that motif already (for example IMGT's rhesus `IGHD2-15*01` has TAGTACTAC and `IGHD3-16*01` has TATTACTAC).

 [MINING-D]: https://github.com/vinnub/MINING-D
 [click]: https://palletsprojects.com/p/click/